4/29/2025

 Chief Financial Officer

-Yeah, when you get on the loans first, for the remainder of 2025, we have approximately $380 million of loan contractual maturity, so over 9% of the loans.
-And we're expecting over about 100 basis point pick-up in the most recent quarter for that.
-Then also, too, we have about, for the remainder of the year, about $85 million in securities pay-downs with those yields in the mid-twos.
-Let me track down the CD stuff for you.
+Yeah, when you get on the loans first, For the remainder of 2025, we have approximately $380 million of loan contractual maturity, so over 9% of our loans.
+And we're expecting over about 100 basis point pickup in the most recent quarter for that.
+Then also, too, we have about, for the remainder of the year, about $85 million of securities paydowns with those yielding the mid-twos.
+Let me track down the CDs for you.
 Okay.

 speaker